rizvan93/LSS-currency-app/README.md

 * Visual Studio Code for development
   * Prettier extension for formatting
 * MongoDB to host database
-* ejs engine to display views
+* EJS engine to display views
 * Node and the following libraries (and their dependencies)
   * express: server development
   * mongoose: connection to MongoDB database